Learning Objectives

 Plagiarism

 Plagiarism occurs when you present another person’s ideas, intentionally or unintentionally, as your own.
 In the MLA Style Manual and Guide to Scholarly Publishing, Joseph Gibaldi likens plagiarism to “intellectual theft,” because it “gives the impression that you wrote or thought something that you in fact borrowed from someone, and to do so is a violation of professional ethics” (165).
-It is your responsibility as the student to avoid plagiarizing.
-As a scholar you are expected to credit the sources of the ideas that you use in your own work.
+It is your responsibility as a student to avoid plagiarizing.
+As a scholar, you are expected to credit the sources of the ideas that you use in your work.

 - Start your assignments early and stay on track with due dates.